Kanban card

 On-card info: Difficulty

-• to-do list completion status
+• Checklist progress – Track to-do list completion at a glance

 On-card info: Checklist